4paradigm/OpenMLDB/docs/en/conf.md

 #--zk_cluster=127.0.0.1:7181
 #--zk_root_path=/openmldb_cluster

-# Configure the thread pool size, it is recommended to be consistent with the number of cpu cores
+# Configure the thread pool size, it is recommended to be consistent with the number of CPU cores
 --thread_pool_size=24
 # zk session timeout, in milliseconds
 --zk_session_timeout=10000